 The monolithic unintended consequence of Devops was the creation of a new second level development complex, a complex of developers in QA.
 Fortunately, there is now a solution.
 Functionize solves the backlog of problems created unintentionally by the success of Agile.
 Functionize runs as a lightweight browser plugin which observes and learns as you test a user interface in your web app.
 Functionize learns from the assertions you create in the test cycle.
 But instead of generating scripts for engineers to edit later, Functionize knows how to update and revise its own code.
 Functionize removes the engineer from QA.
 We put smart testing in the hands of intelligent people, and liberate engineers to focus their creative energy on development.

 Although Devops intended to reduce development cycles, it actually created a new development phase and installed it in QA.
 This is not aligned with business objectives.
 Now there is a truly intelligent alternative which solves the unintended consequence of Devops: Functionize ensures the integrity of testing but delivers us from the scripting quagmire.
 We do this in part with a novel patented technology of machine learning which our data scientist calls Adaptive Event Analysis.

 Functionize brings a new technique to intelligent automation testing.
-Adaptive Event Analysis is a self-healing function for test cases in which our machine learning based modules learn to self-correct by observing events and assertions in previous test cases and comparing them to new events in evolving scenarios.
+Our ML Engine is a self-healing function for test cases in which our machine learning based modules learn to self-correct by observing events and assertions in previous test cases and comparing them to new events in evolving scenarios.
 This breakthrough technology reduces test maintenance and is an innovation in the field of machine learning as applied to automation testing of software.

 In addition, Functionize builds Long Short Term Memory (LSTM) models, a type of recurrent neural network, which are capable of forecasting test case events.
 Test anomalies can be easily identified as outliers in model simulation.
 Self-healing test cases now become possible.